enricocid/VectorifyDaHome/README.md

 # Description:

-**Vectorify da home!** is a minimal and open source app to apply static Live Wallpapers generated from a vector image you can choose from a vaste collection!
+**Vectorify da home!** is a minimal and open source app to apply static Live Wallpapers from a vaste collection of vector graphics!
-You can edit the background and image colors using a fantastic color picker, presets ... or the device accent color (which is tracked)!
+Background and graphic colors are customizable thanks to a fantastic color picker, presets or the device accent color (which is tracked)!

 - Why a Live Wallpaper and not a wallpaper?